Plajta/eternity/README.md

 pico_set_linker_script(${PROJECT_NAME} ${CMAKE_BINARY_DIR}/memmap_custom.ld)
 ```

 Now you're set!
 Well not exactly, while this builds a file that can be flashed, either by Eternity or by the normal .uf2 drag-and-drop-a-file method.
 This file wouldn't work for anyone not using Eternity.
-For that i recommend making a flag for CMake that only builds for Eternity when the user chooses to do so.
+For that I recommend making a flag for CMake that only builds for Eternity when the user chooses to do so.
 For that you can look into how [sisyphus](https://github.com/Plajta/sisyphus) does it's `CMakeLists.txt` file.

 ## Including inside one binary
 That isn't where you have to stop though!
 You can also include the project in a more integrated way that builds your project with Eternity into one single binary for easy flashing.